Chicken Caesar Salad

 Next, whisk together the marinade ingredients in a bowl, and pour it into the bag with the chicken.
 Marinate the chicken for 30 minutes to an hour, or up to 4 hours.

-Healthy Cooking Options for Chicken Caesar Salad
+Healthy Cooking Options for the Chicken

 If you’re using my recipe for marinated chicken, the breasts will need to be cooked.
 Grilling is a healthy cooking option, and it’s how I chose to cook mine.
 If you don’t have a grill, here are a couple of other healthy options: